Gwinnett Place Mall: History

-Original anchor tenants upon opening in 1984 were Rich's, Davison's and Sears.
-Mervyn's later joined the mall, and Davison's was changed to Macy's.
-Parisian then joined the mall anchoring a northwest wing.
-J. C. Penney took over the Mervyn's place in 1984 and closed in later that year after a mall fire, with Beauty Master taking over in 2016.
-Macy's and Rich's merged in 2003 to form Rich's-Macy's until 2005 when the name was changed to Macy's.
-With two Macy's in the mall, the former Davison's closed and in 2010 reopened as the first MegaMart in the U.S. In 2007, Parisian was renamed Belk, which closed in 2013.
+Construction of Gwinnett Place Mall began on January 21, 1982, and it officially opened its doors on February 1, 1984, with anchor tenants Rich's, Davison's and Sears.
+Mervyn's joined the lineup in 1986, and Davison's transitioned to Macy's (after briefly operating as Davison’s-Macy’s in 1985).
+In 1993, Parisian became a new anchor, leading to the addition of a northwest wing.
+After Mervyn's closed all seven of its Atlanta locations, J. C. Penney took over its space in 1997.
+By 2003, Macy's and Rich's merged to create Rich's-Macy's, a name that remained until 2005 when it was rebranded as Macy's.
+This left the mall with two Macy's locations, prompting the closure of the former Davidson's store, which reopened in 2010 as the first Mega Mart (a Korean Supermarket) in the US.

+In 2007, Parisian rebranded as Belk, which eventually closed in 2013, marking yet another shift in the mall's history as it faced challenges in maintaining its status as a shopping destination.

 The mall was challenged by the openings of the Mall of Georgia in 1999 and Sugarloaf Mills in 2001, and lost a large part of its customer base.
-The mall was also to attract any new anchors for several years.
+The mall also failed to attract any new anchor stores for several years.
+The Gwinnett Place Cinemas just outside the mall closed in late September 2000 as General Cinema began winding down operations in Georgia ahead of its October bankruptcy.
 In 2008, Gwinnett Technical College opened an International Education Center in the mall, where students take foreign language classes.
-Many of the mall's store fronts and food court vendors are empty and up for lease.
-The downturn of the mall in 2013 led to the closure of Belk as well as Simon Property Group to lose the mall to foreclosure, where it was acquired by Moonbeam Capital Investments LLC.
-JCPenney would close on April 4, 2015 and Beauty Master purchased the former JCPenney building in March 2016.
-Beauty Master would open on August 4, 2016.
+The downturn of the mall in throughout the early 2010s led to the mall’s owner, Simon Property Group, losing the mall to foreclosure in 2013, where it was acquired by Moonbeam Capital Investments LLC.
+JCPenney closed on April 4, 2015, and Beauty Master purchased the former JCPenney building in March 2016.
+Beauty Master opened on August 4, 2016.

-In December 2017 the body of a 19-year-old woman was found in the back room of the food court, where it had gone unnoticed for weeks.
+In December 2017, the body of a 19-year-old woman was found in a back room of the food court, which was identified to be an abandoned Subway, where it had gone unnoticed for weeks.
 In January 2018, two mall employees were robbed and assaulted in the Macy's parking lot, and in March 2018, a 32-year-old female was arrested for indecent exposure, solicitation of prostitution, and possession of heroin and cocaine in the Sears parking lot.
-On May 31, 2018, Sears announced that their location there would be closing in September 2018 as part of a plan to close 63 stores across the United States.
+On May 31, 2018, it was announced Sears would shutter as part of an ongoing decision to eliminate its brick-and-mortar format.

 In late February 2019, The Atlanta Journal-Constitution and Gwinnett Daily Post reported that sports developer CricRealty intends to redevelop the Gwinnett Place Mall site to build a mixed-use development anchored by a 20,000-seat cricket stadium.